 But it’s the racers that make the Woodburn Dragstrip the first-class facility that it is today.
 Team Woodburn has claimed 16 Division 6 ET Finals Team Championships in the history of the event, more than any other track in Division 6.
 The team has claimed the last two titles, and three of the last five.
 In 2006, Team Woodburn made history at Pacific Raceway near Kent, Washington and became the first track in the nation to win four straight Summit Racing Equipment ET Team Championships.

-The winningest racer in Woodburn Dragstrip history is Derrick Jackson who has claimed 16 Track Championships driving a multitude of cars in every class but Motorcycle.
-In addition, Derrick Jackson doubled up in 2008, 2009 and 2010 with Track Championship’s in both Sportsman and Sport Compact Sportsman.
+The winningest racer in Woodburn Dragstrip history is Derrick Jackson who has claimed 20 Track Championships driving a multitude of cars.
+In addition, Jackson doubled up in 2008, 2009 and 2010 with Track Championship’s in both Sportsman and Sport Compact Sportsman.
 Robert Rhines ranks as one of the most talented drivers in Woodburn’s history, winning 10 track titles, including an unbelievable six straight titles from 1979 to 1984.
 And in Motorcycle, Van Smith and Roger Wolff have each won six titles in the class.
 Van Smith has won five-in-a-row between 1991 and 1995, nearly equaling Robert Rhines for most consecutive championships.

 Other top performers include Jim Martin, who holds the record for most years between championships.
 He won championships in 1980 and 1982, then three more in 1995, 1997, and 1998.
 Jerry Durant Jr. is the only driver in Woodburn’s history to win two Sunoco Race Fuels ET Series Championships in one year, scoring in Pro and Sportsman in 2001, including winning three in one year in 2014 (Sportsman, Pickup, Foot Brake).
 Larry Merritt is arguably the best Super Pro racer in Woodburn history, as he is the only driver in that class to win more than one title, scoring in 1988, 2000 and 2003.
 He also won the Super Quick championship in 1997.